Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

 \subsection{Exact Formulation}

-We now provide notation for formulating our allied fare-setting model with endogenous demand.
-Passengers select from a set of routes, $\mathcal{R}$, serviced by a set of operators, $\mathcal{O}$, which includes a public transit operator and an MOD operator, so that $|\mathcal{O}|=2$.
-A {\it route} is a sequence of trip legs, each served by some operator's infrastructure.
-To capture flat and distance-based fares, we define non-discounted price of route $r \in \mathcal{R}$ as:
+We now provide notation for our allied fare-setting model.
+Passengers select from a set of routes, $\mathcal{R}$, serviced by a set of operators, $\mathcal{O}$, comprising a transit operator and an MOD operator, so that $|\mathcal{O}|=2$.
+Appendix \ref{S:coalition} relaxes this assumption by focusing on a case involving a second MOD operator.
+A {\it route} is a sequence of trip legs, each served by some operator's infrastructure. {We capture flat and distance-based fares by defining the non-discounted static price of route $r \in \mathcal{R}$ as: